carpentries-incubator/workflows-nextflow/_episodes/15-coding_practices.md

 keypoints:
 - "Nextflow is not sensitive to whitespace.
 Use it to layout code for readability."
 - "Use comments and whitespace to group chunks of code to describe big picture functionality."
+- "Report tool versions in the scripts."
+- "Name channel outputs using the `emit:` keyword."
 - "Avoid `params.parameter` in a process.
 Pass all parameters using input channels."
 - "Input files should be passed using input channels."
+- "Group short running commands into a larger process."
+- "Include a test profile which runs the workflow on a small test data set."
+- "Write your processes to reuse existing containers/software bundles."
+- "Use compressed files and temporary disk space when possible."
+- "Use consistent naming conventions."
 ---

 ## Nextflow coding practices